You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 Yes.
 We usually have drinks (both alcoholic and non) on a Friday evening after the week of learning has ended, with current students often joined by staff and previous grads.

-Occasionally we run other events, like hackathons or lightning talks, and are always happy for students to put together their own social outings.
-There is also an unofficial Academy Dungeons & Dragons group, for those who dare.
+Occasionally we run other events, like hackathons or lightning talks, and we are always happy for students to put together their own social outings.
+There is also an unofficial Academy Dungeons & Dragons group, for those who dare…

 We keep in touch with our alumni through our Slack group and they are always invited to events such as graduations or socials (as well as Friday night drinks!).